zimmski/tavor/README.md

 The Tavor binary provides different kinds of general options which are informative or apply to all commands.
 Besides the `--format-file` general format option the following options are noteworthy:

 - **--max-repeat** sets the maximum repetition of loops and repeating tokens.
 If not set, the default value (currently 2) is used.
 0, meaning no maximum repetition, is currently now allowed because of the limitation mentioned [here](#unrolling).
 - **--seed** defines the seed for all random generators.
 If not set, a random value will be chosen.
 This argument makes the execution of every Tavor command deterministic.
-Meaning that a result or failure can be replayed with the same `--seed` argument, other arguments and Tavor version.
+Meaning that a result or failure can be replayed with the same `--seed` argument and given the same arguments and Tavor version.
 - **--verbose** switches Tavor into verbose mode which prints additional information, like the used seed, to STDERR.

 Please have a look at the help for more options and descriptions: